Greatest125/CA_solid_waste_data/README.md

 ### [Facility IDs ](https://www2.calrecycle.ca.gov/SolidWaste/Site/Search)

+## RDRS (Recycling and Disposal Reporting System) - 2019 to present

 # Background information
 These scripts were created after consultation with CalRecycle employees.
 For more information, on all the available datasets for solid waste data and disclaimers about this data, see [this](https://drive.google.com/drive/u/0/folders/14Bdnm6pYQJ6eFdCyBcy0Ez42CSEU0zkg) Google folder.